Eigenstate properties of the disordered Bose-Hubbard chain: Decompose and Compute the Entanglement Entropy

-where $S^c_n= \sum_{i=1}^{D_n}\rho_n(i,i){\rm log}\rho_n(i,i)$ is a partial configuration entropy to measure the entanglement of two parts $A$ and $B$ resulting from dynamics of particle hoping for a given $n$, and thus $S_c$ is the configuration entropy to sum up all the partial configuration entropy $S^c_n$ for those $n$ with a weight of $p_n$, and $S_n$ stands for the entanglement of two parts $A$ and $B$ associated with the particle number fluctuation for a given $|\psi(A,B)\rangle$ subject to a given filling factor of the system.
+$S_{\textrm{vN}}^{n}$ is a partial configuration entropy that measures the entanglement between the two parts $A$ and $B$, resulting from the dynamics of particles' virtual superpositions and hoppings without changing $n$.
+Thus, each partial configuration entropy $S_{\textrm{vN}}^{n}$ for that $n$ carries a weight $p_n$, the sum of which forms the total configuration entropy $S_C$. $S_N$, on the other hand, stands for the entanglement of the two parts $A$ and $B$ associated to the particle number fluctuations encoded in the given $|\psi(A,B)\rangle$ under the constraint that the filling factor of the system is fixed.

-Before presenting numerical results on $S_n$ and $S_c$, let us discuss an optimization issue.
-We found that it is practically significant to construct the bases in an optimal manner for both parts $A$ and $B$, which enables us to treat each $\rho_n$ directly so as to access larger size systems in the most economical way for the usage of the memory and the CPU as well.
-For this purpose, the Hilbert space for the part $A$ is naturally assigned into sequential subspaces with an ascend order of the particle number from $0$ to $N_A$ (the maximal number of particles in the states of the part $A$), i.e. the $n+1$-subspace contains $n$ particles with a dimension of $D_n^A$.
-The Hilbert space for the part $B$ is also constructed in the same way for the convenience.
+Next, let us discuss an optimization issue.
+We found that it is practically significant to construct the bases optimally for both parts $A$ and $B$, which enables us to treat each $\rho^{(n)}$ directly so as to access larger-size systems in the most economic usage of the memory and the CPU resource.
+For this purpose, the Hilbert space for part $A$ is naturally assigned into the sequential subspaces, with an ascending order of the particle number from $0$ to $N$, i.e., the $(n+1)$-subspace contains $n$ particles with a dimension of $D_n^A$.
+The Hilbert space for part $B$ is also constructed similarly for consistency.